Dutch GP: Max Verstappen beats Mercedes to chaotic win as unlucky Lewis Hamilton slams strategy

 Hamilton, meanwhile, was cost by various race incidents, and arguably his own team.

 As the race progressed, it looked like Verstappen would have to overtake both Hamilton and Russell on a tight circuit.
-But a bizarre Yuki Tsunoda stoppage - amid tyre and seatbelt issues - then triggered a Virtual Safety Car and a chance for the Dutchman to pit and not lose huge amounts of time.
+But a bizarre Yuki Tsunoda stoppage - as AlphaTauri had tyre issues and then tried to reconnect his seatbelt - then triggered a Virtual Safety Car and a chance for the Dutchman to pit and not lose huge amounts of time.

 Hamilton stopped too and Verstappen was in control again before a Valtteri Bottas DNF led to a full Safety Car with 15 laps remaining.